raugfer/blockies.github.io/index.md

 # Blockies

-An ERC-721 token sample contract for Testnets.
+An ERC-721 token sample contract for testnets.

 The ABI [JSON](Blockies.json) includes a faucet method.
 You can find and interact with the smart contract using Etherscan.